opconWizard/opcon-docs/docs/job-types/zos.md

 ![Dynamic Job Request](../Resources/Images/Concepts/dynamicjobrequest.png "Dynamic Job Request")

-The \"TRACJOB\" job above illustrates all three ways to set up a user submitted or non-scheduled submission as a scheduled \"tracked\" job.
+The "TRACJOB" job above illustrates all three ways to set up a user submitted or non-scheduled submission as a scheduled "tracked" job.

 1. Job Name mask as defined in XPSPRMxx.
 In the above, this is TRACMASK=TRAC\*\*\*\*.
 2. A special held class or class list as defined in XPSPRMxx.
 In the above, this is TRACLASS=TQA.
-3. A \"T\" is placed in continuation column 72 of the 1[st]{style="font-size: 80%;vertical-align: super;"} job card (this     option requires multiple continued job cards).
+3. A "T" is placed in continuation column 72 of the 1[st]{style="font-size: 80%;vertical-align: super;"} job card (this     option requires multiple continued job cards).

 Dynamically tracked jobs may or may not have dependency capabilities.